inception-project/inception-project.github.io/_example-projects/external-recommender/index.md

 example-project: External+Recommender+Example+Project_2019-04-05_1142.zip
 ---

+See also: [Implementing an external recommender in Python - a tutorial][2]

 This example provides a ready-to-use project show-casing the use of an *External Recommender* in INCEpTION for annotating named entities and part-of-speech tags.
 Recommenders provide interactive annotation support by suggesting potential labels.